bcgov/startup-sample-project-aws-serverless-TFC/README.md

  - One github action workflow added for SCA and IaC scanning : Checkov.yml will be triggered when there is a git push on `main` branch.
  - Free Tier has reduced features and 50 resource limitation
- - VCS Integration for finding and fixing misconfiguration
+ - VCS Integration for additional features

 #### Testing